 Sweepstakes, contests, and other incentive-driven marketing promotions are proven ways to engage and reward your consumer base.
 They can also create marketing buzz for your brand.
 But these benefits only happen if you have an effective way to get the message out to the public.
-One of the most overlooked elements of a successful marketing promotion is how to advertise it.
+One of the most overlooked elements of successful marketing promotion is how to advertise it.
 No matter how clever, engaging, and well-executed a promotion may be, marketers should always keep the immortal words of P.T.
 Barnum firmly in mind: “Without promotion, something terrible happens…NOTHING!”
 Even though social media is a prevalent way to communicate today, an email marketing strategy remains relevant as an effective marketing tool.

 Frequent, persistent, consistent messaging, and adequate “reach” (need to reach people many times in your target audience with multiple related messages) are elements in your email marketing strategy that you will need to flesh out.
 Remember to make sure your subject line is compelling.
 It only takes about three to five seconds for someone to decide whether or not to open an email.